Distribution System Topology Detection Using Consumer Load and Line Flow Measurements: Deterministic Case

-The proof relies on graph theoretic arguments as opposed to linear algebraic arguments on the relation in eq. \eqref{Gamma_Incidence_Relations}.
 The intuition of Theorem \ref{thm:spanning_tree_identifiability} is that to have observability of all spanning trees, we must have a sensor placement such that any cycle that can be constructed on $G$ will have some flow sensor on it.
-This corresponds to the dimension of the cycle space, referred to as the circuit rank $\mu(G) = |E| - |V| + 1$, which is the minimum number of measurements needed to correctly detect all spanning trees on $G$.
-This gives us a $O(E)$ verifiable condition to ensure that all spanning trees are identifiable as opposed to $O(|\mbb{T}|^2)$ with the naive method since we only need to remove particular edges of the graph and test if it is a spanning tree.
+This corresponds to the dimension of the cycle space, referred to as the circuit rank $\mu = |E| - |V| + 1$, which is the minimum number of measurements needed to correctly detect all spanning trees on $G$.
+This gives us a $O(E)$ verifiable condition to ensure that all spanning trees are identifiable as opposed to $O(|\mbb{T}|^2)$ with the naive method.

 Theorem \ref{thm:spanning_tree_identifiability} provides a way to construct the set of all placements where identifiability is achieved.

-First consider the function $h(\mc{T}) = E(G) \setminus E(\mc{T})$, which merely extracts the edges in G that are not in $\mc{T}$.
-An obvious consequence to Theorem \ref{thm:spanning_tree_identifiability} is the following: \begin{cor} The function $h: \mc{T} \rightarrow \mc{M}$ is a bijection between the set $\mbb{T}$ and the set of all valid placements $\mbb{M}$. \end{cor} The following is useful: \begin{RK} Corollary \ref{thm-tree-placement-mapping} implies that $|\mbb{M}| = |\mbb{T}|$. \end{RK} Corollary \ref{thm-tree-placement-mapping} is quite important from a placement perspective since it actually yields a method to generate a valid placement in the deterministic case.
-Also, it allows us to enumerate \textit{all} valid placements for a graph.
-This is important when dealing with a stochastic case where sensor placement relies on mostly evaluating each placement in $\mbb{M}$.
+First consider the function $h(\mc{T}) = E \setminus \mc{T}$, which returns the edges in $G$ that are not in $\mc{T}$.
+These edges are referred to as the co-tree of $\mc{T}$.
+An obvious consequence to Theorem \ref{thm:spanning_tree_identifiability} is the following: \begin{cor} The function $h: \mc{T} \rightarrow \mc{M}$ is a bijection between the set $\mbb{T}$ and the set of all valid placements $\mbb{M}$. \end{cor} The following is useful: \begin{RK} Corollary \ref{thm-tree-placement-mapping} implies that $|\mbb{M}| = |\mbb{T}|$. \end{RK}